vladigleba/vladigleba.github.io/source/about/index.markdown

 Throughout high school, I continued learning web development on the side, and once college came around, I decided to study computer science since it was the closest thing to web development I could find.

-Computer science expanded my horizons and introduced me to many new things, but exposure to the web was extremely limited.
-Now that I'm out of college, I'm back to studying web development full-time and determined to make up for lost time.
-The web is moving fast and there are many cool web technologies I'm eager to pickup up!
+Computer science expanded my horizons and introduced me to many new things, but apart from internships, my exposure to the web was limited.
+Now that I'm out of college, I'm back to studying web development full-time; the web is moving fast and there are many cool web technologies I want to learn.

 I plan on using this blog as means of documenting my progress, and you're welcome to [follow along](http://www.feedblitz.com/f/?Sub=927939&cids=1) if you'd like.
 My open source work is available on [GitHub](https://github.com/vladigleba) and my work history on [LinkedIn](http://www.linkedin.com/in/vladigleba).